 - Read about the life and adventures of Galvez.
 This article from the National Parks Service is a good reading passage for secondary level students.

 - More difficult to read but also more detailed and exciting is an article from American Heritage.
 High school students should find this comfortable reading, or read it yourself for background.

 - Eduplace has a much simpler passage with a couple of comprehension questions.

 - The Texas State Historical Association has a series of videos about Galvez and his adventures.

 - The Smithsonian’s Latino Patriots lesson includes Galvez.

 - Another PDF lesson plan includes a Hispanic Heritage Month crossword puzzle.
 This lesson plan also includes a timeline.
 Add the dates to your classroom timeline.

 - The story of Galvez’s military adventures is an exciting one for kids who enjoy military history — and many do.
-Use action figures to map the March of Galvez from new Orleans to Pensacola.
+Use to map the March of Galvez from new Orleans to Pensacola.

 - Galvez also used pirates to help control the movements of British ships.
 England and Spain had been involving freebooters in their conflicts for some time.
 Read more about the connection.
 Use our Pirate Writing Lessons to help students create classic essays about the involvement of pirates in U.S. history.

 Price: Out of stock